ERBringHorvath/SeqForge/README.md

     *   Visualization of gene hits and sequence matches (hi-res PNG or PDF)
 *   Motif support in query: <br/>
     When using blastp (amino acid query against protein database), users may specify one or more amino acid motif(s) (e.g., WXWXIP (single motif) | XAXH GHXXGE (multiple motifs, space-separated list)) using the `--motif` flag.
 This performs a regex-based search across all BLAST hits, independent from internally-curated or user-defined percent identity, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise be filtered out.
 This is particularly useful for detecting signature domains (e.g., catalytic triads, DNA-binding motifs) in diverse sequence families.
 Whole query matches or just the motif string may be exported to FASTA using `--motif-fasta-out` with or without `--motif-only`.
     *    For focused motif investigations across multiple queries, each motif's associated query file may be linked in the command string.
-This will result in only that query file being parsed for motif matches.
+This will result in only results associated with that query file being parsed for motif matches.
     *    Example:
             *    Query files: AT_domain.faa, KS_domain.faa
             *    Motifs: GHXXGE, TAXXSS